CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

 # Avoiding Branches

-Modern processors speculate whether or not a branche is taken, and target address of the next instruction.
-If a processor speculates incorrectly, it must rewind all incorrectly executed instructions, and continue down the correct control flow path.
+Modern processors speculate whether or not a branch is taken, and target address of the next instruction.
+If a processor speculates incorrectly, it must rewind all incorrectly executed instructions, and proceed down the correct control-flow path.
 This can lead to significant performance problems when a branch is difficult to predict, and the processor misspeculates frequently.
-While the compiler can remove some branches using techniques like scalarization, many can only be removed with direct programmer intervention.
+While the compiler can remove some branches using techniques like scalarization, many can only be removed by direct programmer-intervention.

 In this blog post, we'll be looking at how we can remove branches by integrating a condition with a mathematical operation.
 We will also be discussing value-dependant and type-dependant performance.